Amity (1801 ship)

 HMS Inspector was launched in 1801 at Mistley as the mercantile Amity.
-The Royal Navy purchased her in 1803 and laid her up in 1808 before selling her in 1810.
+The Royal Navy purchased her in 1803 and named her HMS Inspector.
+The Navy laid her up in 1808 before selling her in 1810.
 She then returned to mercantile service.
 Between 1818 and 1825 she made four voyages as a whaler in the British southern whale fishery.
 She returned to mercantile service and was last listed in 1833 as being at Falmouth.

 Merchantman

 Amity was launched in 1801 at Mistley, near Colchester.
 She first appeared in Lloyd's Register in 1801 with T. Gamble, master, Warran & Co., owner, and trade London–Saint Petersburg.

 Royal Navy

 The Royal Navy purchased Amity in August 1803.
 She then underwent fitting for naval service at Deptford between 5 September and 10 November.
 Commander Edward Mitchell commissioned her in September.
 On 11 November she, together with Eagle, Majestic, Princess of Orange, Raisonable, Africiane, Glatton, Beaver, the hired armed cutter Swift, and the hired armed lugger Agnes, shared in the capture of Upstalsboom, H.L.
 De Haase, Master.
 On 19 May 1804 HMS Galgo and Inspector cooperated in an unsuccessful attempt to cut out the pram Ville d'Anvers from Ostend. then on 23 June, Galgo and Inspector observed 26 schuyts coming from Ostend and going towards Flushing.
 They proceeded to keep up a running fire on these vessels for about two hours, while enduring fire from shore batteries.
 Eventually, the two British vessels hauled off, fearful of running aground on the Stroom sand, having succeeded in driving only one Dutch vessel aground, but having sustained no casualties themselves.